 Inventory and COGS

-Ending inventory is also determined by the accounting method for Cost of Goods Sold.
-There are four main methods of inventory calculation: namely FIFO (“First in, First out”), LIFO (“Last in, First out”), Weighted-Average, and the Specific Identification method.
-These all have certain criteria to be applied and some methods may be prohibited in certain countries, under certain accounting standards.
+Ending inventory is also determined by the accounting method for cost of goods sold.
+There are four main methods of inventory calculation: FIFO (“first in, first out”), LIFO (“last in, first out”), weighted average, and specific identification.
+These all have certain criteria to be applied, and some methods may be prohibited in certain countries under certain accounting standards.

-In an inflationary period, LIFO will generate higher Cost of Goods Sold than the FIFO method.
-As such, using the LIFO method would generate a lower inventory balance than the FIFO method.
+In an inflationary period, LIFO will generate higher cost of goods sold than the FIFO method will.
+As such, using the LIFO method would generate a lower inventory balance than the FIFO method would.
 This must be kept in mind when an analyst is analyzing the inventory account.

 Periodic and Perpetual Inventory Systems

 The type of accounting system used affects the value of the account on the balance sheet.
-Periodic inventory systems determine the LIFO, FIFO, or Weighted Average value at the end of every period, whereas perpetual systems determine the value after every transaction.
+Periodic inventory systems determine the LIFO, FIFO, or weighted average value at the end of every period, whereas perpetual systems determine the inventory value after every transaction.

 Because of the varying time horizons and the possibility of differing costs, using a different system will result in a different value.
 Analysts must account for this difference when analyzing companies that use different inventory systems.

 The average inventory balance between two periods is needed to find the turnover ratio, as well as for determining the average number of days required for inventory turnover.
 In these calculations, either net sales or cost of goods sold can be used as the numerator, although the latter is generally preferred, as it is a more direct representation of the value of the raw materials, work-in-progress and finished goods ready for sale.

 Accounts payable turnover requires the value for purchases as the numerator.
 This is indirectly linked to the inventory account, as purchases of raw materials and work-in-progress may be made on credit — thus, the accounts payable account is impacted.